 An arbitration is a hearing that is conducted by a set of neutral third parties, as opposed to a judge or jury.
 However, the decision of an arbitrator is final, binding on the parties, and waives the right to further challenge.
 Arbitration is one method of dispute resolution that usually begins by agreement of the parties or formed in a contract.

 Recently, the Centers for Medicare and Medicaid Services issued a rule that prohibits nursing homes who receive federal funding from requiring that patients resolve all of their disputes through arbitration.
 Typically, nursing home contracts contain clauses that require patients to subject themselves to arbitration and waive their rights regarding any other forms of civil relief.
 However, this rule gives victims who are injured in nursing home abuse or neglect cases the option of deciding how they wish to proceed.

 If you or someone you know has been injured in a nursing home incident in West Virginia, contact Colombo Law to determine your rights to relief.
-During an initial consultation, one of our experienced attorneys will review the facts and circumstances surrounding your case to determine the most appropriate course of action.
+During an initial consultation, one of our experienced nursing home injury attorneys will review the facts and circumstances surrounding your case to determine the most appropriate course of action.